-- 3. Students describe or draw a fearful or troubling situation God will help them through (section 2).
-Examples include standing up for God at school, dealing with a disability, enduring an illness, and facing academic struggles. - Because God is eternal and never changing, He will also always be with us to help us as we face troubling situations.
-He will give us His grace to face challenges that might cause us to doubt Him.
+Because God is eternal and never changing, He will also be near to help us face troubling situations.
+He will give us His grace to face challenges that might otherwise cause us to doubt Him.
 He will give us wisdom and strength to be pleasing to Him through the challenges.
-We simply need to ask Him for His grace (James 4:6, 10). - 4.
-Ask students to say a sentence prayer expressing their thankfulness and joy that God is self-existent and eternal.
+We simply need to ask Him for His grace (James 4:6, 10).

+4. Ask students to say a sentence prayer expressing their thankfulness and joy that God is self-existent and eternal.